dgaydukov/cert-spring5/files/spring5.md

 * `AnnotatedBeanDefinitionReader` (compare to other readers, it not implements `BeanDefinitionReader`) - with method `register` - to register a list of java config classes
 * `ClassPathBeanDefinitionScanner` - with method `scan` - to scan package with annotations like `@Component`.
 If you register only config file and it has annotation `@ComponentScan("yourPackage")`, internally it uses `ClassPathBeanDefinitionScanner`.
+`@ComponentScan` has field `boolean lazyInit() default false;`, which you can set to true and it will lazy load only those beans that you really using.
+This can be halpful in testing, when you want to start real app context but want only those bean that you are using to be created
 ```java
 import com.example.logic.ann.beans.JavaConfig;
 import com.example.logic.ann.beans.SimpleBean;